FaserF/hassio-addons/netboot-xyz/README.md

 This addon supports Homeassistant Ingress.
 But it seems to be buggy.

 ## Post-Installation
-Before booting for the first time, I recommend having a look at the netboot config.<br />
+Before booting for the first time, I recommend having a look at the netboot config.
-Go to <http://YOUR-HOMEASSISTANT-IP:3000> -> Menus -> boot.cfg<br />
+Go to <http://YOUR-HOMEASSISTANT-IP:3000> -> Menus -> boot.cfg

 ### Windows
-1. Change the following line depending to your WinPE location: <br />
-   set win_base_url <http://YOUR-SERVER-IP:PortForTheNGINXserver/WinPE> <br />
+1. Change the following line depending to your WinPE location: set win_base_url <http://YOUR-SERVER-IP:PortForTheNGINXserver/WinPE>

-   example if you are hosting your extracted files directly on the netboot.xyz server and your IP address is 192.168.178.2: <br />
-   set win_base_url <http://192.168.178.2:85/WinPE> <br />
+   example if you are hosting your extracted files directly on the netboot.xyz server and your IP address is 192.168.178.2: set win_base_url <http://192.168.178.2:85/WinPE>

-2. Copy the windows PE files to your $path folder -> WinPE -> x64<br />
+2. Copy the windows PE files to your $path folder -> WinPE -> x64
-   Example: /media/netboot/image/WinPE/x64<br />
+   Example: /media/netboot/image/WinPE/x64

-3. Extract the windows ISO and Copy the files anywhere to your $path folder, for example:<br />
+3. Extract the windows ISO and Copy the files anywhere to your $path folder, for example:
-   /media/netboot/image/windows<br />
+   /media/netboot/image/windows

-4. Install the Samba Share Homeassistant Addon & Start it<br />
-   Needed for providing the win10 ISO to the winPE<br />
+4. Install the Samba Share Homeassistant Addon & Start it Needed for providing the win10 ISO to the winPE

-5. Enter the following line after booting the WinPE<br />
-net use Z: \ \YOUR-SERVER-IP\$path /user:YOUR-SERVER-IP\mySambaUser myPassword<br />
-net use Z: \ \192.168.178.2\media\netboot\image\windows /user:192.168.178.2\mySambaUser myPassword<br />
+5. Enter the following line after booting the WinPE net use Z: \ \YOUR-SERVER-IP\$path /user:YOUR-SERVER-IP\mySambaUser myPassword net use Z: \ \192.168.178.2\media\netboot\image\windows /user:192.168.178.2\mySambaUser myPassword
-Z:\setup.exe <br />
+Z:\setup.exe

-More informations: <br />
+More informations:
 <https://netboot.xyz/faq/windows/>

 ### Automate this Windows Installation Process

-Modify your WinPE:<br />
+Modify your WinPE:
-1. Create a Main.cmd file at your WinPE location in a new folder "Scripts" <br />
+1. Create a Main.cmd file at your WinPE location in a new folder "Scripts" f.e. /media/netboot/image/WinPE/x64/Scripts/Start.cmd Then add the two lines from above into that script Then modify the wpeinit to use that script.
-   f.e. /media/netboot/image/WinPE/x64/Scripts/Start.cmd<br />
-   Then add the two lines from above into that script<br />
-   Then modify the wpeinit to use that script.
 2. Create an autounattend.xml file.
-You can find some examples from me here: <https://github.com/FaserF/WindowsPostInstaller/tree/master/autounattend><br />
+You can find some examples from me here: <https://github.com/FaserF/WindowsPostInstaller/tree/master/autounattend>

-Have a look at <https://github.com/netbootxyz/netboot.xyz/discussions/757><br />
+Have a look at <https://github.com/netbootxyz/netboot.xyz/discussions/757>

 ## Support